Is a Direct Sales or MLM Business Right for You?

 You can do it from your home.

 It’s inexpensive to get into.
-Normally all you need to do to get started is purchase a starter kit; some companies offer these to new sellers for as little as $35, although most in my informal survey run from $99 to $150.
+Normally all you need to do to get started is purchase a starter kit of products; some companies offer these to new sellers for as little as $35, although most in my informal survey run from $99 to $150.
+Some companies even offer a range of starter kits for beginning representatives.
+Avon, for instance, offers people starting out a choice of a $25, $50 or $100 starter kit.

-Direct Selling and MLM Are Not the Same Things
+Direct Sales and MLM Are Not the Same Things

 Now I could copy and paste the paragraph above to describe MLM (Multilevel Marketing).